4ndrelim/data-structures-and-algorithms/src/main/java/dataStructures/segmentTree/README.md

 with the possibility of modifying the array elements.
 These queries could be finding the sum, minimum, or maximum in a subarray, or similar aggregated results.

+Segment Tree is a more flexible data structure compared to Fenwick Tree (AKA Binary-Indexed Tree, as it can handle a wide variety of range queries (such as minimum, maximum, GCD, sum, etc.).

 ![Segment Tree](../../../../../docs/assets/images/SegmentTree.png)

 ### Structure